Ayala Malls Central Bloc

-Ayala Malls Central Bloc is a large shopping mall in Cebu IT Park developed by Cebu Holdings Incorporated, becoming the second Ayala Mall in Cebu City, Philippines in 25 years since the opening of Ayala Center Cebu and its fifth regional mall in Visayas and Mindanao.
+Ayala Malls Central Bloc (or simply Central Bloc by the locals) is a large shopping mall in Cebu IT Park developed by Cebu Holdings Incorporated, becoming the second Ayala Mall in Cebu City, Philippines, in 25 years since the opening of Ayala Center Cebu and its fifth regional mall in Visayas and Mindanao.
 It has a gross leasable area (GLA) of 45,000 square meters.
 The mall opened on December 6, 2019.

 History

 On March 20, 2015, Ayala Land broke ground at its Central Bloc project, a 2.2 hectare project within Cebu IT Park.
 One of its components is the Ayala Malls Central Bloc which can cater up to 500 stores.

 It has five levels of retail development, four digital cinemas, an indoor activity center, a fashion gallery, a food court, a basement supermarket, and a three-level basement parking.
 The mall was expected to open by October 2019 but was moved to December 6, 2019.

 According to Ayala Malls VisMin head Clavel Tongco, the mall operates from 11:00 A.M. until 11:00 P.M. with people working in the business process outsourcing (BPO) industry as its main target market.
-But this has changed to 10:00 A.M. until 10:00 P.M.
+But this has changed to 10:00 A.M. until 10:00 P.M., the only mall outside Metro Manila to have such a schedule daily.